zinja-coder/dump-of-tools/README.md

 ## I will keep updating this list as time progresses feel free to contribute it will help me and you :)

+## Following tools are primarly used for penetration testing purpose

 ### Enumeration - Host Scanning
 Name | Description
 ---- | ----